Networking for Musicians: A Quick Summary

 Be a Gatherer

 This means that whenever you are in any social situation, you should be gathering as much information as possible about each person: interesting tidbits about them, what they like, who they know, where they go, etc. This way you can help them!
+Make a list on your phone after a conversation to make sure you don’t forget any.

 - Put one sentence about your music, and the instrument you play on your card.
 A card with just a name and an address is totally unmemorable!